-Adventure The opportunities for adventure abound in the Garden Route.
+Opportunities for adventure abound in the Garden Route.
 Bungee jump from the highest commercial bungee at Bloukrans Bridge, wander deep into the limestone chambers of the Cango Caves, survey the landscape from the hide of an elephant, ride the world's largest species of bird, kayak up Storms River Gorge, sandboard down the 170m (230 ft) high 'Dragon Dune' near Mossel Bay - whatever your adventurous spirit desires.

-When visiting the Garden Route, you'll undoubtedly savor the area's pristine natural environment above all else.
+When visiting the Garden Route, you'll savor the area's pristine natural environment above all else.
 A wealth of rewarding experiences are tied into the region's features, from the Knysna Lagoon to the primordial forests.

 This private tour is popular amongst those seeking to combine a tour of the Cape Coast with a Big Five safari in Addo Elephant National Park.

 The narrow coastal plain of the Garden Route runs for some 300km from the town of Mossel Bay towards the Tsitsikamma Mountains in the west.
 The "route" part of the name was first used between the two world wars when this area was regarded as important only because it was a connecting corridor between Cape Town and Port Elizabeth.
-The "garden" is much easier to understand, as nature has bestowed so many riches upon the area.
+The "garden" is much easier to understand, as nature has bestowed many riches upon the area.

 The Garden Route begins in Mossel Bay, which boasts many tourist attractions ranging from beaches and museums to natural attractions such as the Bats' Cave.
 Mossel Bay is an important industrial town with a massive oil refinery and the first underwater pipeline ever constructed in South African coastal waters.
 Important oil and natural gas deposits have also been found off the coast of Mossel Bay.

 George was described as "the prettiest village on the face of the earth" by English novelist Anthony Trollope in 1877.
-The town started as a wood cutters' post for the Dutch East India company in 1776.
+The town started as a wood cutters' post for the Dutch East India Company in 1776.
 It was named for King George III when the British took control of the area on 23 April 1811.
-Today, George is an industrial center that produces furniture, footwear and farming produce, including Hops.
+Today, George is an industrial center that produces furniture, footwear, and farming produce, including Hops.

 Plettenberg Bay was the site of the first European settlement in Southern Africa when the Portuguese vessel Sao Goncalo was wrecked in the bay in 1630.
-The sailors made it to shore and lived there for about 8 months, building two boats with which to escape.
+The sailors made it to shore and lived there for about eight months, building two boats with which to escape.
 Today Plettenberg Bay is a popular and glamorous holiday destination and a place where wealthy South Africans come to play.

-Bungee jumping is a sport that originated in New Zealand, but quickly spread across the world to the delight of adrenalin junkies everywhere.
+Bungee jumping is a sport that originated in New Zealand but quickly spread across the world to the delight of adrenalin junkies everywhere.
 Drive along the N2 national road in the Garden Route and turn off at the Bloukrantz River bridge.
 The jump from the old bridge is the highest in the world and is guaranteed to take your breath away.